niranjankala/niranjankala.github.io/_posts/2019-05-21-How-to-remove-tfs- workspace-mapping-for-a-user.md

 ### Prerequisites:

 - You should have administrative rights to the collection.
-- TF command. ( it is located at "C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\Common7\IDE" depend upon your Visual Studio version
+- TF command. ( it is located at "C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\Common7\IDE" depend upon your Visual Studio version.

 ### Steps to remove user workspace mapping